Jake Burger Player Props: White Sox vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fourth in MLB.

-- The Braves have a 3.65 team ERA that ranks first among all MLB pitching staffs.
+- The Braves' 3.61 team ERA ranks first across all league pitching staffs.

-- Braves pitchers combine to give up the fifth-fewest home runs in baseball (93 total, one per game).
+- The Braves allow the third-fewest home runs in baseball (93 total, one per game).

-- The Braves are sending Morton (9-6) out for his 18th start of the season as he aims for his 10th win.
-He is 9-6 with a 3.43 ERA and 111 strikeouts through 97 2/3 innings pitched.

-- The righty last pitched on Friday against the Tampa Bay Rays, when he tossed 6 1/3 innings, allowing one earned run while giving up four hits.
+- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he threw 6 1/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.